tryhackmeltd/docs.tryhackme.com/docs/api-docs/api-endpoints.md

 A request to an endpoint that does not return a 200 OK response will contain a message parameter attached to the response as follows
 ```
 {
-	message: "API Key is invalid or has expired."
+   "message": "API Key is invalid or has expired."
 }
 ```